microsoft/vs-threading/doc/analyzers/VSTHRD100.md

 }
 ```

 A code fix is offered that automatically changes the return type of the method.

+### Event handlers

 For event handlers, avoid `async void` by using `RunAsync`:
 ```csharp